AntonWretenbergStudent/WorkoutTrackerLib/docs/reflektion.md

 }
 ```

 **Why:** One pass is simpler and avoids duplication.
-This supports *Clean Code* ch.3 — functions should “do one thing” and not repeat work.
+This supports *Clean Code* chapter 3 — functions should “do one thing” and not repeat work.

 ---